Constance Fredereka ("Eka") Gordon Cumming

 The pictures:

-Wood engravings after her paintings, published in in her two chapters in W.C.Procter (ed) Round the Globe, Wm Isbister Ltd, London (n.d.)
+Wood engravings after several paintings, published in in her two chapters in W.C.Procter (ed) Round the Globe, Wm Isbister Ltd, London (n.d.)
 188?.

 Brief biographical notes: